This is a sponsored conversation written by me on behalf of Always Discreet. The opinions and text are all mine.

 The top drawer is for makeup and cleaners and the bottom drawer is for women’s personal products.

-The folks at Always Discreet reached out and asked if I would post about a condition that affects 1-in-3 women: bladder leaks.
+The folks at Always Discreet reached out and asked if I would post about a problem that affects 1-in-3 women: bladder leaks.

 At first, I thought, “No way!
 I’m not posting about bladder leaks!
 That’s embarrassing!”